rylei-m/CS3100_2024_Notes/Week 1/08/26/Aug26.md

 # Operating Systems 08/26/2024
 ## The background compilation that makes it possible to solve problems
+## how everything we have done on a computer correlates with resource management
 - Resource Management
   - Threads
   - Power